mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public bool platform

 Whether or not this tile behaves like a platform.
 This is important in order to make the tile slope properly like a platform.

+### public bool torch

+Whether or not this tile behaves like a torch.
+If you are making a torch tile, then setting this to true is necessary in order for tile placement, tile framing, and the item's smart selection to work properly.

 ## Methods